willthames/willthames.github.io/_posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.markdown

 of them rely on creating some resources in AWS, updating them, and then cleaning up afterwards.

-I'll start this post from absolute first principles - I'll use a shiny new Fedora 26 vagrant VM.
+I'll start this post from absolute first principles&mdash;I'll use a shiny new Fedora 26 vagrant VM.